wdmssk/netty-example-https/README.md

 ### 3.4 How to Create & Use Self-Signed Certificate Chain

-The following is required for creating a self-signed certificate chain:
+To create a self-signed certificate chain, one should go through the following steps:

-- Self-signed root CA certificate.
+- Create the self-signed root CA certificate.
-- Server certificate signed with the self-signed root CA certificate.
+- Create the server certificate, and sign it with the self-signed root CA certificate.

-The root CA certificate must be installed on the browser (as described in section 2.), and the server certificate should be installed in the server (as described in section 3.).
+The root CA certificate should be installed in the browser (as described in 2.), and the server certificate should be imported to the keystore (as described in 3.3).

 **Note:** : The below steps create certificates to be used in tests with *localhost*/*127.0.0.1* domain, and browser.
 For other scenarios refer to [OpenSSL Manpages](https://www.openssl.org/docs/manpages.html), [RFC 5280](https://tools.ietf.org/html/rfc5280), or other online references
 (e.g.: [A Web PKI x509 certificate primer](https://developer.mozilla.org/en-US/docs/Mozilla/Security/x509_Certificates) from  Mozilla).

-Self-signed root/CA certificate can be created using OpenSSL commands by following the below steps:
+To create the self-signed root/CA certificate using OpenSSL, follow the below steps:

 1. Create the root CA private key: